CafeTools/cafetools.github.io/ScreenRecorder/README.md

 ## How to use for automatic recording?
 - Install World of Warcraft addon
-- Just run Screen Recorder before play game.
+- Just run Screen Recorder.
 - No need to press any buttons.